lee-dohm/stargate-rp-resources/README.md

 # Stargate Roleplaying Resources

-This is a collection of [Stargate](http://stargate.wikia.com/wiki/Stargate_Wiki) roleplaying resources for the [HERO System](http://www.herogames.com/), specifically [Star Hero](http://www.herogames.com/forums/store/category/11-star-hero/), the science fiction genre ruleset.
+This is a collection of [Stargate][wiki] roleplaying resources for the [HERO System](http://www.herogames.com/), specifically [Star Hero][star-hero], the science fiction genre ruleset.

+> **Note:** Throughout this site various alien or non-Earth words are used.
+Because the various television series didn't use consistent spelling of these words, this site will consider the spelling used on the [Stargate Lexicon][lexicon] to be canonical.

 ## Sections